Wyko/essential_deathworlders/content/books/waters-babylon/3-mitzvah.md

 story about her own country's history.
-I don't know Human history very well, of course, but apparently there were two worldwide conflicts about one generation apart, about a century of their years ago, in which the population was mobilized---something like what you're doing now, I think.
+I don't know Human history very well, of course, but apparently there were two worldwide conflicts about one generation apart, about a century of their years ago, in which the population was mobilized-something like what you're doing now, I think.
 There was an advertising campaign that had a female working in shipbuilding, I think, as a central image.
 It inspired Human females that would never have done that work before to do so, and she credited that image with being one of the reasons she